 Guar gum might come to mind when you see “guar.”
 And understandably.
 The United States imported $1.1 billion’s worth of the plant in 2011 making the U.S. the highest consumer of guar gum.
 Now, the USDA is partnering with a team of Texas A&M AgriLife Research scientists and the University of Florida to explore using guar to improve the soil for wheat crops.

 “Instead of planting a cover crop, could you double crop by planting a 60-day crop and harvest it to make a profit?” was the question that spurred Dr. Paul DeLaune to study suitable 60-day crops that would function as a cover and cash crop.
 The AgriLife Research environmental soil scientist at Vernon Center has been experimenting with cover crops for wheat crops for three years now and has found that a quick 60-day yield of guar or mung bean can provide a cash crop for wheat producers and function as a cover crop.

 Eliminating Sugarcane Aphids with Resistant Sorghum

 Pesticides are usually the go-to when aphids are the issue.
 But there is a new solution for suppressing sugarcane aphids – resistant sorghum.
 A study at the AgriLife Research center in Amarillo is already demonstrating the value of sugarcane aphid resistant sorghum.
-Dr. Ada Szczepaniec who is leading the study has noted as this is the first instance of commercial sorghum resistant against sugarcane aphids more studies may need to focus on integrating predators to the sugarcane aphid along with the host-plant resistance.
+Dr. Ada Szczepaniec, who is leading the study, has noted as this is the first instance of commercial sorghum resistant against sugarcane aphids more studies may explore on integrating predators to the sugarcane aphid along with host-plant resistance.